-Equalities-led organisations are supported to become sustainable and influential partners The work of equalities-led organisations informs our policy and practice.
-A current example is schools working towards the LGBT Charter Award.
-Council services are responsive to the needs of equalities groups, with well-designed and flexible services Renfrewshire Council promotes The service will continue to be responsive to equalities groups.
-The service adopts all corporate initiatives itself as and becomes an employer of choice for disabled people to support greater inclusion.
-Equalities implications are clearly and consistently considered in decision making.
-All policy board papers include a statement concerning equalities groups.
-Our policies promote diversity and equality.
+Equalities-led organisations are The work of equalities-led organisations supported to become sustainable informs our policy and practice.
+A current and influential partners example is schools working towards the LGBT Charter Award.
+Council services are responsive to The service will continue to be responsive the needs of equalities groups, with to equalities groups. well-designed and flexible services Renfrewshire Council promotes The service adopts all corporate initiatives itself as and becomes an employer to support greater inclusion. of choice for disabled people Equalities implications are clearly All policy board papers include a statement and consistently considered in concerning equalities groups.
+Our policies decision making. promote diversity and equality.